protam113/frontend_portal/README.md

 ## 🔗 API Flow

-> To understand how the frontend communicates with the backend — including request patterns, response structures, and data flow — check [`api_flow.md`](./api_flow.md) in the root directory.
+> To understand how the backend communicates with the frontend — including response structures, request handling, and data delivery — check [`api.md`](./api.md) in the root directory.

 ---

 ## 🔐 Auth Flow